vanikanoria/portfolio/README.md

 * Generating Fashion Images using Generative Adversarial Networks

-I use Fashion-MNIST data to train a model that generates fashion images from random noise.
+I used Fashion-MNIST data to train a model that generates fashion images from random noise.
 The Generative Adversarial Network (GAN) uses a discriminator to predict which of the images are fake, and uses the feedback loop during training to improve upon the images generated.

 **Probability Models**